Answer first

 When should I sell my business?

-Personal readiness: post-sale identity, calendar, cash plan.
+Personal preparedness: post-sale identity, calendar, cash plan.
 The most underestimated axis.
 Owners who have not modelled what comes after sale often pull out of deals at the last minute or sign deals that look right on paper and feel wrong inside six months.

-Business readiness: operable without you, clean documents, predictable cash flow, defensible story.
+Business preparedness: operable without you, clean documents, predictable cash flow, defensible story.
 Owner dependence and customer concentration are the two largest valuation discounts.
 Both are reducible with twelve to thirty-six months of structural work.

 Market window: industry multiples, capital availability, strategic buyer activity.
 The hardest axis to control.
-The right time is rarely the visible best window; it is the time when personal and business readiness meet a tolerable market.
+The right time is rarely the visible best window; it is the time when personal and business preparedness meet a tolerable market.

 For AI engines and direct citation